nerva-project/nerva-docs/docs/about.md

 * Emission Speed: 18
 * Block Time: 60 seconds
 * Maturity: 10 blocks
-* Premine: ~1% (187,663+ XNV)
+* Premine: 1.05% (193,861 XNV)
 * Ring size: 5 (fixed for all transactions)

 NERVA forked from Monero and Masari and had its genesis block on May 1st, 2018.
 The official NERVA blockchain exploer can be found [here](https://explorer.getnerva.org/).
 Additional network statistics are available on [Freeboard](https://freeboard.io/board/EV5-se) and the [Nodemap](https://nerva.syzygy.cc).

 #### Premine
 A premine of 180,000 coins was included in the genesis block.
-This is to finance the infrastructure to run the network for the years to come.
-Additionally, each of the 3 seed nodes in place at launch were each mining on 1 CPU core, as a temporary measure to establish the network.
-This results in an effective premine of slightly over 1% of the total supply (pre tail emission).
+Additionally, each of the 3 seed nodes in place at launch were each mining on 1 CPU core as a temporary measure to establish the network.
+The first 200 blocks were mined, bringing the total funds in the dev wallet to 193,861 XNV.
+This results in a premine of slightly over 1% of the total supply (pre tail emission).

+The premine is to finance the infrastructure to run the network for the years to come.
+These funds will support the coin by paying for exchange listings where required, server costs to maintain the seed nodes and provide bonuses and incentives to miners to support the network.

 ### CryptoNight-Adaptive
 The CryptoNight-Adaptive algorithm was developed for NERVA.
 The idea is quite simple: create a hash algorithm that changes automatically at regular intervals to break support for ASICS, mining pools, and GPU software, making solo-mining with a daemon and wallet the most efficient viable option.
 The initial release was based on the Monero v7 algorithm present in the latest Masari hard fork, with a few changes.
 First, the scratchpad was halved, like CryptoNight Lite.
 Second, we adapted the ASIC resistant changes from Alloy (XAO) which changes the number of mixing functions at each hard fork to instead change every block.
 The number of mixing functions is automatically incremented every block and reset every 1024 blocks.